friscojosh/touchbackr/README.md

 yardage lost or gained on plays where teams decide to return the ball out of the end zone.
-These are situations where it is extremely difficult to rationalize a positive expected value for returning the football out of the end zone.
+These are situations where it is extremely difficult to rationalize a positive expected value for returning the ball.
 These are also situations where players could easily be coached simply take the yards (“if your feet are in the end zone, fair catch it”).

 ## Installation